neutrons/multiphonon/examples/README.md

     $ cd multiphonon/examples

 ## Run jupyter notebook examples
+Start a jupyter server

     $ jupyter notebook

-Open an example notebook and follow instructions
+And then open an example notebook and follow instructions

 **Note:** For an example notebook, look for a pdf with same name.
 It should contain expected outputs and plots.